learnxtoday/learnxtoday.github.io/_posts/2021-02-14-whats-poppin.md

 I ended up making a simple login/registration form, used public APIs to JSONify data and Sqlite3 to store them.
 Obviosly, they are pretty basic, but it's a start nonetheless.

-ALthough, I need to speed up the process, and add CI/CD pipelines to make it more intersting, but yes, that will be the next part.
+Although, I need to speed up the process, and add CI/CD pipelines to make it more intersting, but yes, that will be the next part.
 For now, my main motto will be to learn REST APIs in a much better way.

 #### BUT I NEED IDEAS!!!!